How Do You Transport an Axolotl? Easy…

 You can then place the cooler somewhere shady in your vehicle to also keep the temperature down.
 A good trick is to set the cooler in the seat and buckle it in.

-Also keep a turkey baster on hand.
+I recommend keeping a turkey baster on hand to remove the poop.
 One advantage of transporting your axolotl in Tupperware is that it is easier to open the lid and remove the poop when you check on it, depending on how long your journey is.

 It is also a good idea to bring some extra aquarium water in something insulated like a thermos in case you lose some water when you are checking in your axolotl or taking too much water out with your turkey baster.